arindam77/Pdf_extractor/README.md

 # Pdf_extractor

-Problem Faced: Differintiate between image based pdfs and native pdfs and extracting text from all these files
+Problem Faced: Differentiate between image based pdfs and native pdfs and extracting text from all these files

 Solution: